maggie44/hivehealing/src/pages/about.md

 ## Raising Awareness of Invisible Disabilities

-The Healing Hive is passionate about raising awareness of the often invisible disabilities that impact countless lives.
+The Hive is passionate about raising awareness of the often invisible disabilities that impact countless lives.
 By shedding light on these conditions and their profound effects, we strive to foster understanding and empathy within society.
 Our ultimate goal is to close the gap in quality of life for those affected, ensuring they receive the support, resources, and opportunities necessary to thrive.
 ​

 ## Building Safe Spaces and Strong Communities

-Within The Healing Hive, we create safe spaces where individuals can connect, share growth, and build better coping strategies.
+Within The Hive, we create safe spaces where individuals can connect, share growth, and build better coping strategies.
 We firmly believe in the power of community and its ability to enhance moral support, build capacities, and improve overall quality of life.
 By coming together and supporting one another, we not only uplift individuals but also strengthen our communities as a whole.
 ​

 ## Trauma-Informed Care by Peers